 - CoSchedule – CoSchedule is a social media content scheduler with a plugin available for WordPress too.
 It is a premium-only service but its blog comes loaded with amazing not-to-be-missed tips on online marketing.

 - Canva – If you’re looking to quickly and easily create astounding featured images for your social media accounts and blog posts, Canva is your service.
-Their web editor and apps come loaded with a bunch of templates, images, and designs (most of them free, some at $1 each) and their blog is an awesome library for those interested in design, colour theory, fonts…
+Their web editor and apps come loaded with a bunch of templates, images, and designs (most of them free, some at $1 each), and their blog is an awesome library for those interested in design, color theory, fonts…

-- Blog Tyrant – Ramsay at Blog Tyrant was the first influencer we followed and are still learning so much from him.
-Blog Tyrant is a great resource for SEO, online marketing and everything you need to start your own blog!
+- Blog Tyrant – Ramsay at Blog Tyrant was the first influencer we followed and is still learning so much from him.
+Blog Tyrant is a great resource for SEO, online marketing, and everything you need to start your own blog!

 - Pixabay – Pixabay is your first stop for free stock images and video under Creative Commons CC0 license.